Water-fuelled car: Hydrogen as a supplement

 In addition to claims of cars that run exclusively on water, there have also been claims that burning hydrogen or oxyhydrogen together with petrol or diesel increases mileage and efficiency; these claims are debated.
 A number of websites promote the use of oxyhydrogen, also called "HHO", selling plans for do-it-yourself electrolysers or kits with the promise of large improvements in fuel efficiency.
 According to a spokesman for the American Automobile Association, "All of these devices look like they could probably work for you, but let me tell you they don't".

 Gasoline pill and related additives

 Related to the water-fuelled car hoax are claims that additives, often a pill, can convert the water into usable fuel, similar to a carbide lamp, in which a high-energy additive produces the combustible fuel.
-These claims are all false, and often with fraudulent intent, as again water itself cannot contribute any energy to the process.
+These claims are all false, and often with fraudulent intent, as water itself cannot contribute any energy to the process.